Estimate Time5 min

 Retirees: Manage your income

 For retirees, who may be relying on their investment portfolio for a portion of their income, a market drop can present a different kind of challenge.
-If you have an income plan that is built to withstand different market conditions, you really don't need to react to a short-term market move.
+If you have an income plan that is built to withstand different market conditions, then you typically don't need to react to a short-term market move.
 If not, it may be a good time to sit down with a financial professional to discuss your strategy.

 Learn more about retiring into a down market.